henryhall897/factorio-hardened/README.md

 - Support **`readOnlyRootFilesystem: true`** and minimal Linux capabilities
 - Provide a production-ready Factorio server container for **homelabs** and **secure clusters**

-> ⚠️ This repo is not affiliated with or endorsed by Wube Software or Factorio Tools.
-It’s a community build for educational and self-hosting purposes.
+!This repo is not affiliated with or endorsed by Wube Software or Factorio Tools.
+It’s a community build for educational and self-hosting purposes.!

 ---